open-source-labs/Chromogen/README.md

 ### Questions

-For questions related to using the package, you may either file an issue or _gmail_ us: `chromogen3.0dev`.
+For any questions and concerns related to using the package, feel free to message us via LinkedIn .
 <br><Br>

 ## Core Team